-On this website, you can find information on some of my philosophical and interdisciplinary work, such as my Marie Skłodowska-Curie research project on the minimal self.
+On this website, you can find information on some of my philosophical and interdisciplinary work, such as my Marie Skłodowska-Curie research project on the minimal self, or a recent article on cognitive technology that builds upon work by Turing, Wittgenstein, and Heidegger, beneath others.

-The main topic of my research is the interplay of subjective experience, pre-reflective self, intersubjectivity, lived body, culture, sociality, meaning, reason, understanding, knowledge, technology, and science.
-I build in particular on insights from phenomenology and relate them to discussions in philosophy of mind and language.
+The main topic of my research is the interplay of consciousness, subjective experience, pre-reflective self, intersubjectivity, the lived body, language, culture, sociality, world, meaning, reason, understanding, knowledge, technology, and science.
+I find that none of these concepts can be understood in isolation from the others.
+I thus tend to combine different approaches in phenomenology, philosophy of mind, metaphysics, philosophy of language, and epistemology.
 A recent result of my work on some of the above topics is an edited book on embodiment, enaction, and culture.

-I believe that systematic philosophical investigations need to be backed by a “historical” or genealogical study of the concepts involved.
+I believe that the study of the history of philosophy is important even for systematic philosophical investigations.
 Philosophers of earlier centuries do not only offer helpful arguments and distinct views on the meaning of complex concepts such as “consciousness” and “self.”
-Furthermore, understanding their views reveals the foundations of today's concepts.
+Furthermore, and often more importantly, their views can reveal the foundations of today's concepts.
 In the history of philosophy, I have researched and taught mainly Ancient Greek and Early Modern philosophy, besides Kant, 19ᵗʰ, and 20ᵗʰ century philosophy.

 In the past, I have assisted and given lectures and courses at Munich University, the University of California at Santa Cruz, the University of California at Berkeley, and Vienna University, such as four lecture courses on Technology, Knowledge, and Human Life and one on Latin American philosophy.
 Please take a look at a few selected publications and see if you would like to download some.